Daniël Maritz | 13 April 2021 | 15 min read

 It is no secret that active recruitment is an essential part of cults.
 In fact, Margaret Singer narrows the purpose of a cult down to “the recruitment of new members.”
 It has also been said that “for the most part, people don’t join cults.
 Cults recruit people.”
 Although this might be an exaggeration, it nonetheless emphasizes the great efforts of cults to recruit new members.
 Cults will typically have a strategic method of approaching potential new members in conversation.
-The recruiters will therefore be well-equipped to be able to “size-up each newcomer, and package and sell the cult in whatever way is likely to succeed.”
+Recruiters are well-equipped and able to “size-up each newcomer, and package and sell the cult in whatever way is likely to succeed.”
 Singer further adds: “Cults recruit everywhere.
 They hold lectures, seminars, retreats, revivals, and meetings of all sorts, and they go door to door.”

 The initial phase in recruitment can be referred to as the “seduction phase.”
-This involves that the recruiter must appear like a pleasing person but must also distort the truth and deceive his target.
+The recruiter must appear to be a pleasing person whilst distorting the truth and deceiving his target.
 The recruiter must set up the “cult illusion” to “attract potential followers.”
 He must present the cult as “a brilliant Utopia” over against the “drabness of daily existence.”
 He must offer “simple answers to complex questions,” exploit the “register of emotions,” and omit “any reference to logic.”
-The cult, where “idyllic love” reigns must be opposed to the apparent “morbidity of reality” of the potential recruit.
+The cult, where “idyllic love” reigns, must be opposed to the apparent “morbidity of reality” of the potential recruit.
 The use of deception during the process of recruitment and membership is a “hallmark of a cult.”
 Just like a jack-in-the-box, a cult must seem like an attractive container, but when it is opened, it surprises you with a scary pop-out figure.
 Everything is therefore not what it seems during recruitment and throughout one’s membership in a cult.

 The recruiter will attempt to get as much information as possible from a potential recruit to make manipulation down the line easier.
 He will also share as few things as possible about himself and the cult since “the rule of thumb is, ‘Tell the new member only what they are ready to accept.’”
-At the end of the day, the “prospective devotee is wooed with the promise of reward, be it personal fulfilment, special knowledge, spiritual growth, political satisfaction, religious salvation, lifelong companionship, riches, power – whatever is most dear to that person at the time.
+The “prospective devotee is wooed with the promise of reward, be it personal fulfilment, special knowledge, spiritual growth, political satisfaction, religious salvation, lifelong companionship, riches, power – whatever is most dear to that person at the time.
 This connection to a person’s innermost desire is the recruitment ‘hook.’”
-The recruiter will therefore play to the desires and the needs of the prospective member at the time by offering “instant, simplistic, and focused solution to life’s problems.”
+The recruiter will play to the desires and the needs of the prospective member while at the time offering “instant, simplistic, and focused solution to life’s problems.”
 The target will always have a disadvantage in the conversation since he is not aware of the hidden agenda driven by the recruiter.

-After the first contact is made and the target started showing interest and even accepting the recruiter’s invitations to events “the first fatal step” is made.
+After the first contact has been made and the target starts showing interest and even accepts the recruiter’s invitations to events “the first fatal step” is made.
 Sometimes former cult members look back and realise that “for a combination of reasons, their first step of acquiescing to an invitation or a request was the start of weeks, months, or years in a cult.”
-Once a person is more and more surrounded by other cult members, group psychology also comes into play.
+Once a person becomes more and more surrounded by other cult members, group psychology also comes into play.
 The target eventually lowers his defense mechanisms and accepts the leader and the ideology of the group.
 The recruit is now convinced that the right thing to do is to join the cult.
 This is the start of the “fascination phase.”

 At this point, the cult will position itself as the only shelter of safety for the new member, and also isolate him from any meaningful previous relationships.
 To achieve this a “monopolizing of the recruit’s time” will kick in through the scheduling of cult activities in the form of camps, retreats, workshops, seminars, lectures, and social events.
 Sometimes, members are only allowed to spend time with their family and friends outside the cult as long as they are still potential recruits for the cult.
 However, the moment family and friends start to express their discomfort and concern with the group, the new member will be ordered to “disconnect” with them, since they are then perceived as the enemy and as potential “escape hatch” relationships for the member.